CompleteUnityDeveloper2/2_Terminal_Hacker/README.md

 1. Why we are introducing variables at this stage.
 2. What a variable is and how to use one.
 3. Using our first variable.

+### 7 Functions With Variable Parameters ###
+1. Where we are in our journey towards messages.
+2. How go DECLARE, DEFINE & CALL functions with parameters.
+3. How to PASS variable parameters to a function.